 Because the homeless population is so focused on daily survival, any money they come across is spent right away.
 “When they receive their limited funds, rather than saving those funds to sustain them in the future, they are only focused on the moment.
 They frequently spend their money on things for their children and themselves,” says Achre.

 That said, what resources are available to help the homeless be more financially literate?
-Here are a few programs available for homeless to increase their financial literacy:
+Here are a few programs available for homeless people to increase their financial literacy.

 Money Management Programs